hY43/Daily-Coding/README.md

 # Daily-Coding
-This is for coding daily
+This is a repo for daily coding or noting about something to learn.
+For example regaring something to learn, programming language, something concerned IT, etc...